1871fotc/fotc/docs/about/extraordinary-stories.md

 After holding various honorary positions in the RNA in Brisbane, W.J.
 Affleck became president of this association and was also president of the Stockbreeders' Association of Queensland, the Jersey Cattle Society of Queensland and the Ayrshire Society.
 Such was Affleck's interest in cattle he was also treasurer of the Hereford Society.
 He judged cattle and established herd books and half a dozen Herd Book Societies.
 A building at the Brisbane Exhibition Ground was called Affleck House in his honour.

-e W. J. Affleck was a tall man who held himself erect.
+W. J. Affleck was a tall man who held himself erect.
 He had a commanding presence and a soft heart with a reputation for giving hand-outs to men in need during the Great Depression.
 He always wore a button-hole and carried a walking stick whether in city circles or in the countryside he loved.

 As well as Affleck's interest in agricultural matters he was a justice of the peace, a founding Rotarian in Brisbane, and a member and office bearer of the Auchenflower Bowling Club.
 When Affleck died, it was noted in the newspaper obituaries that he was one of Queensland's most public spirited men.

 ### Acknowledgement